nkabbara/nkabbara.github.io/docs/how-are-you.md

 - Very hungry

 Do these feel like the same _you_ in the center, but with a different mood?
 Or the do they feel more like a **completely different person?**
+Different not only in thought and feeling, but also in behavior and body language.

 A friend of mine, a doctor, recently described to me a situation which encapsulates all the problems with the you-centric view.